mwhittaker/vms/README.md

 ## Getting Started
 Install [vagrant](https://www.vagrantup.com/downloads.html) and
 [VirtualBox](https://www.virtualbox.org/wiki/Downloads).
-Navigate into a VM's directory, start the VM, and ssh into it:
+Navigate into a VM's directory, start the VM, and ssh into it.
+For example,

 ```bash
 cd prolog